 Safety Panel on Regenerative Medicine in Clinical Practice

-Given the rapid rise of regenerative medicine (RM), a highly anticipated Safety Standards Panel will be hosted by the American Academy of Stem Cell Physicians (AASCP) on August 1, 2020.
-The panel will occur as part of the AASCP’s upcoming Virtual Congress being hosted August 1-2, 2020.
+Given the rapid rise of regenerative medicine, a highly anticipated Safety Standards Panel will be virtually hosted by the American Academy of Stem Cell Physicians (AASCP) on November 7, 2020.
+The panel will occur as part of the AASCP’s upcoming Free Virtual Congress being hosted over November 7-8, 2020.

 In recent months, the AASCP has created guidelines which are safety recommendations for Physicians who are using stem cells and biologics within their medical practice.